 Give me a reason. haven't found a valid OS yet. when i was in CS classes in the 90's UNIX was the goto for the russian geeks tho, and the russian geeks have always been the best in the world. if you want to take down the chinese, you hire russians. they just haven't made a complete OS yet. surprising to say the least, as that's the only thing the russian's haven't stolen yet.

-LOL, what are you talking about?
-"It just works".0degree wrote: ↑Thu Oct 10, 2019 8:57 pm I don't recall most of plugin and host devs issuing warnings when switching between Windows 7 to 8 and 8 to 10.
+0degree wrote: Thu Oct 10, 2019 8:57 pm I don't recall most of plugin and host devs issuing warnings when switching between Windows 7 to 8 and 8 to 10.
 Did I miss something?
 And every time there's new version of MacOS there's havoc everywhere.
 I think it means at least that platform is not really developer friendly, is it ?

 - Dropping 32 bit support